meshr-net/meshr_win32/readme.txt

   Automatic configuration

-   Meshr runs automatic configuration script during installation (it is %meshr%/defaults.bat batch file).
+   Meshr runs automatic configuration script during installation (it is
+   %meshr%/defaults.bat batch file).
 More info

   Automatic updates

-   Meshr does checks for updates every 24 hours (it is %meshr%/update.bat batch file).
-It checks last version tag in git and downloads it if it is new.
+   Meshr does checks for updates every 24 hours (it is %meshr%/update.bat batch file, you can also run it manually from Start->Run Windows menu).
+It checks release branch in git and downlo ads modified files if there are new ones.
+You can also run %meshr%/lib/update-master.bat batch file manually to update to the most recent version from master (pre-release) branch.
 It also updates ipkg software list.

 ### How it works?